-1.5 Serial ROM Interface
+2.4 Serial ROM Interface

 The Crusoe processor serial ROM interface is a five-pin interface used to read data from a serial flash ROM.
 The flash ROM is 1M-byte in size and provides non-volatile storage for the Code Morphing software.
 During the boot process, the Code Morphing code is copied from the ROM to the Code Morphing memory space in SDRAM.
-Once transferred, the Code Morphing code requires 8 to 16M-bytes of memory space.
+Once transferred, the Code Morphing code requires 16M-bytes of memory space.
 The portion of SDRAM space reserved for Code Morphing software is not visible to x86 code.
 Transmeta supplies programming information for the flash ROM device.
 This interface may also be used for in-system reprogramming of the flash ROM.

-2.0 Software Compatibility
+3.0 Software Compatibility

 When used in conjunction with Transmeta's x86 Code Morphing software, the Crusoe processor provides x86-compatible software execution without requiring code recompilation.
-Systems based on this solution are capable of executing all standard x86-compatible operating systems and applications, including Microsoft Windows 98, Windows 2000, and Linux.
+Systems based on this solution are capable of executing all standard x86-compatible operating systems and applications, including Microsoft® Windows® 9x, Windows® ME, Windows® NT, Windows® 2000, Windows® XP, and Linux.